Rocky Flats Plant: 1950s

 Following World War II, the United States increased production of nuclear weapons.
 A 4 sqmi site about 15 mi northwest of Denver on a windy plateau called Rocky Flats was chosen for the facility.
 Contemporary news reports stated that the site would not be used to produce nuclear bombs, but might be used to produce uranium and plutonium components for use in nuclear weapons.

 The construction of Rocky Flats began in July 1951 and was a significant boon to the Colorado economy.
 Colorado state highways 72 and 93 were constructed to access the plant.
 Direct government construction contracts to Colorado business were worth $26 million and employed 2,800 people.

 By April 1953, the plant began operating under Dow Chemical company.
 What the plant made, when construction was finished, when it began making its products, and how much product it was making was secret.
 Routine production processes began immediately leaking plutonium into the atmosphere.
 A later study on the risks to public health from Rocky Flats estimated that normal operations leaked up to 130,000 microcuries of plutonium annually into the atmosphere as part of its production processes during the 1950s.
 This routine leakage declined in the 1960s and continued down to 60 picocuries in 1989.
 For residents living in the area most contaminated by Rocky Flats, this is a comparable exposure to the plutonium from fallout of nuclear weapons testing.
 This does not include the much higher levels of exposure as a result of the later fires.

 Rocky Flats was established next to Walnut Creek and Woman Creek.
-Until the construction of a waste treatment facility in 1957, plutonium contaminated wastewater was discharged directly into Walnut Creek which followed to Broomfield's drinking water supply.
+Until the construction of a waste treatment facility in 1957, plutonium contaminated wastewater was discharged directly into Walnut Creek which flowed into Broomfield's drinking water supply.
 In 1953, a retention pond was built along Walnut Creek which accumulated plutonium in its soil.
 In addition to plutonium and uranium contamination, the pond absorbed chemicals used in the production process such as algicides and chromates.
 Sewer water was originally designed to route to trenches on the property.
 The original wastewater system was not 100% isolated from the sewer, resulting in the trenches also being contaminated with uranium and plutonium.
 These trenches filled up in 1968.

 The AEC called Rocky Flats a "Weapon Production Facility" in a 1956 report.
 At this time, the plant was expanded with an additional $18.4 million investment from the AEC.